X

 As historians, boat builders, and archaeologists, we firmly believe that documenting this project into a living archive is important.
 We need to preserve our past and everything we have learned and experienced with this replica project.
 And through a public archiving project, we can celebrate the Lois McClure, the people who helped us build and tour this vessel, and our historical understanding of this region’s unique sailing canal schooners.

-Why are you dismantling the Lois McClure after it is retired in 2023?
+Are you dismantling the Lois McClure after it is retired in 2023?

-Why not sell or donate the Lois McClure to a new home?
+Can you sell or donate the Lois McClure to a new home?

 I have an idea/suggestion for this project or for the replica canal schooner Lois McClure.
 How should I send it to you?